• Resources

 6. Can IPPB accounts be linked with Aadhaar for subsidies and authentication?

 Yes, IPPB accounts can be Aadhaar-linked.
 Once linked, customers can receive subsidies, pensions, and welfare payments directly.
-Aadhaar also enables use of the Aadhaar-enabled Payment System (AePS) for withdrawals and deposits at any micro-ATM nationwide.
+Aadhaar also enables the use of the Aadhaar-enabled Payment System (AePS) for withdrawals and deposits at any micro-ATM nationwide.
 This makes IPPB accounts highly interoperable and suitable for households dependent on government benefit transfers and rural payment systems.

 7. Does IPPB provide insurance or investment products?